-Moreover, the Network adopts a joint declaration which formulates recommendations aimed at improving the fundamental rights of children and young people.
-Past declarations have addressed respect of the rights of migrant children, the development of public policies on children's rights, poverty, sexuality education, etc.
+Moreover, the Network adopts a joint declaration which formulates recommendations aimed at improving the fundamental rights of children and adolescents.
+Past declarations have addressed migrant minors, the development of public policies on children's rights, poverty, sexuality education, etc.

 For 2018, the joint working theme is child and adolescent mental health.
 Many challenges exist in this regard: improving access to mental health care services, promoting better information regarding the rights of young people in care, helping to change attitudes towards psychiatric disorders and fighting the stigma surrounding them with a particular focus on vulnerable groups (young migrants, people with disabilities, the LGBTI community, etc.), and reducing territorial and social inequalities in order to affirm the possibility of equal well-being for all.